arcadeJHS/AngularVueIntegration/README.md

 ```

 Ideally the `vueApp` folder will contain everything related to the migration: Vue code, Vue-Angular temporary hybrid code, Webpack and package.json configurations, node_modules, and the final "production ready dist" byproduct.
 Furthermore, I want to keep Vue and hybrid code separated, to be able to delete no more useful Angular code in the future.
 For a similar reason, I create a `DEV` folder also, which contains mockups or everything useful to webpack-dev-server only.
-Adding a bunch of styles assets we then finally come to a developmnet ready directory structure, which, in the end, will be similar to the following:
+Adding a bunch of styles assets we then finally come to a development ready directory structure, which, in the end, will be similar to the following:

 ```
 code